Rudolf Komórek: Life

 Rudolf Komórek was born on 11 October 1890 in Bielitz as the third of seven children of Jan Komórek, a blacksmith, and Agnieszka Gach, seamstress and midwife.
 His sisters were Maria, Wanda and Valerie and his brothers were Jan, Leopold and Robert.
 He was baptized on 30 November 1890.

 Komórek attended school as a child from 1896 until 1901 when he attended a German high school in his hometown.
 He passed examinations on 13 July 1909 with distinctions and commenced his studies for the priesthood on 30 September 1909 in Wrocław.
 He received the sacrament of Confirmation on 20 July 1910 and went on to receive the tonsure on 11 July 1911 from Cardinal Georg von Kopp.
 Komórek received the minor orders on 11 March 1913 and the title of sub-deacon on the following 13 March.
 Cardinal Kopp ordained the seminarian to the diaconate on 15 March 1913 while ordaining him to the priesthood on the following 22 July.

-The ribbon of the award granted to him.

 Komórek served as the vicar of a local parish from 1 August 1913 until such time when he was appointed to a new position and served in Zabrzeg from 1 March until 31 May 1914.
 On 1 May 1914 he became a chaplain of the 100 Infantry Regiment as a captain due to the tensions that resulted in World War I and on 1 June moved from Zabrze to Skoczów while later relocating to Kraków tending to the wounded in hospitals.
 On 13 May 1916 – at his request – he was sent to the frontlines in Leogang and later in Tyrol; his efforts saw him honored by the Red Cross and being awarded the Cross of Merit by Austrian officials.

 Italian forces arrested him and kept him as a prisoner of war for two months in Trento; his release allowed him to return home to Poland.

 He later joined he Salesians of Don Bosco – upon asking for the permission of Cardinal Adolf Bertram – and commenced his novitiate on 30 October 1922 near Wadowice.
 Komórek made his temporary vows on 1 November 1932.
 He was called served in the missions in Brazil and arrived there in October 1924 while arriving in Rio de Janeiro on the following 27 November.

 Komórek made his solemn profession as a Salesian on 28 January 1930 in one of their houses and served as a curate in a local parish from 1929 to 1934 while serving in the same position in another location from 1934 to 1936.

 In January 1941 a persistent cough worried his superiors which led to the diagnosis of tuberculosis.
 Komórek died of that ailment in São José dos Campos on 11 December 1949 at 11:20pm while holding a large Crucifix.
 He was buried in Brazil.